Artificial Grass Quotes

 Spirit Level Vector

 The reason why not all concrete is ready for underlay is because big gaps can cause problems when the grass is fitted.
-Gaps can get bigger if the issues aren’t addressed, which can cause tearing in your artificial grass.
-An uneven surface is also an issue as it can allow for water pooling, which can encourage weeds.
-The aesthetic can be ruined with an unlevel surface as well.
-Simply laying artificial grass underlay isn’t enough to assume it will solve uneven surfaces.
+Gaps can get bigger if the issues aren’t addressed, which can cause tearing in your fake lawn.
+An uneven surface is also an issue as it can allow for water pooling, which can encourage the growth of weeds.

 Is My Concrete Good Enough for Artificial Grass?